Christopher-I/UNICEFConnectKids/README.md

 - All important variables listed in the scope and overview section can temporarily be manipulated from an Admin console .
 After further testing and gathering reliable information, these variables can be hard coded into the smart contracts.
 - Payments to ISPs are in ETH(Wei).

-- To build a truly self-sustaining Dapp, ISPs and schools will need to digitally sign a terms and conditions agreement that the Dapp requires to make decisions such as choosing terminating the contract of a poorly performing ISP.
+- To build a truly self-sustaining Dapp, ISPs and schools will need to digitally sign a terms and conditions agreement that the Dapp requires to make decisions such as prioritizing schools for service provision or terminating the contract of a poorly performing ISP.

 - Data Source: All data connectivity information and crypto-currency transctions used in Dapp are retrieved from the ethereum blockchain.